lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Intelligence 11+, Trained in Perception

 Your ability to notice and remember details has expanded your natural perceptions.
 You can always tell the time of day, what direction is north, and where is the nearest source of running water.
 These abilities persist even in conditions where they would otherwise not be possible.

+## Opportunist

+**Cost:** 6 EXP
+**Requirements:** Max Dexterity 11+, Trained in the Opportunity Strike maneuver

+The first Opportunity Strike you use each turn does not cost your reaction, and you may use Opportunity Strike twice each turn instead of only once.
+You may only use Opportunity Strike once per unique target.

 ## Polyglot